melik-a/LexicalAnalyzer/README.md

 # LexicalAnalyzer
-Simple lexical analyzer that allows to build lexeme table. the scanner recognizes arithmetic expressions separated by semicolons
+Simple lexical analyzer that allows to build lexeme table. the scanner recognizes arithmetic expressions (in pseudo-pascal) separated by semicolons